Forensic Scientist

 Best Rated

-Asked by catdoglover57 about 10 years ago
+Asked by jim over 10 years ago

 How long can GSR last on clothing or on a person?

-Asked by Jailah almost 11 years ago
+Asked by Jailah over 11 years ago

 On the shooter's hands, not very long.
 When we did GSR testing we would not do it if more than 4 hours had elapsed since the shooting.
 On clothing, it could depend on the type of material and how far away the item was--if it's a smooth fabric it would probably brush right off, but a more fuzzy type of thick material might get some particles stuck in it.